Posted July 25 2013, 8:52 AM PDT by Jay West

 Located five minutes north of the town’s malecon, or seaside strand, the 500-acre Costa Baja Resort combines beachfront homes, condominiums, villas, and single family homes with a world-class marina, Beach Club and Spa, spectacular Gary Player Signature golf course, shops, and health clinic – and at relatively affordable prices.
 Kelly says that retirees and investors are attracted to the Costa Baja setting for golf and lifestyle amenities, as well as its protected marina and access to some of the best beaches, fishing, diving, and eco-tourism on the planet.

 Fact: foreign owners in Baja California currently benefit from the Fideicomiso, a 50-year renewable and transferable Bank Trust which allows irrevocable and absolute ownership rights to property in Mexico.

 The Fideicomiso also simplifies and protects the ownership rights of all of the beneficiaries and their heirs and designees.
 To understand and appreciate the safety and benefits of owning property in Mexico it’s important to work with a REALTOR® Member of AMPI (Mexican Association of Real Estate Professionals).

 For more information about buying or selling real estate in Mexico, please contact Jay at 877-909-2226 or at JayWest@Windermere.com.

-Jay West, CIPS e-PRO RSPS TRC, is the Owner/Broker of Windermere Los Cabos.
-With more than 40 years in business, Jay has extensive experience serving international clientele seeking residential and resort real estate opportunities in both the U.S. and Mexico.
-Jay has lived in Mexico since 1994 and is a Bi-National REALTOR®.
+Jay West, CIPS e-PRO RSPS TRC, is a former owner of Windermere Los Cabos, and is now specializing in helping others to successfully buy and sell real estate in Mexico.
+Jay also maintains his Managing Broker license with Windermere in Seattle and has extensive experience serving international clientele seeking residential and resort real estate opportunities in both the U.S. and Mexico.
+Jay has lived and worked in Mexico since 1994 and is a Bi-National REALTOR®.